ljpatrick/marxpaint/magic/docs/en/README.txt

     Makefile Example

-         A snippet from a Makefile to compile a Tux Paint "Magic" tool plugin might look like this:
+         A snippet from a Makefile to compile a Marx Paint "Magic" tool plugin might look like this:

            +------------------------------------------------------+